 True 800 numbers are hard to come by.
 At least one that spells the word or phrase you want for your branded phone number.

-So here’s a tip that even Fortune 100 companies use when they are looking for a good marketing number: If you can’t find a vanity number with the area code 800, you should look to other available toll free area codes.
+So here’s a tip that even Fortune 100 companies use when looking for a good marketing number: If you can’t find a vanity number with the area code 800, you should look to other available toll free area codes.

-In fact, there are six other toll free vanity number options:
+There are six other toll free vanity number options:

 For example, a phone company might own the numbers 1-800-DENTIST, 1-800-DOCTORS, and 1-800-PLUMBER and lease them to different businesses across North America.
 Because toll free numbers can be geographically routed, both a plumbing business in Chicago and a plumbing business in Las Vegas can lease the 1-800 vanity number: 1-800-PLUMBER.

 The upside to renting is it makes it easy for businesses to find a great 1-800 vanity number.
 The downside is that it’s expensive to rent a vanity phone number.
-You don’t own the number, the phone company does and they could raise your rental rate or drop you for a higher bidder at any time.
+You don’t own the number, the phone company does, and they could raise your rental rate or drop you for a higher bidder at any time.

-But there’s two takeaways small business owners should know before they conduct a time and money intensive vanity 800 number search: One, Tracking down an 800 number already in use is a futile enterprise, and two, you can get a great toll free vanity number without the cost or headache if you think outside the box.
+But there’s two takeaways small business owners should know before they conduct a time and money-intensive vanity 800 number search: One, Tracking down an 800 number already in use is a futile enterprise, and two, you can get a great toll free vanity number without the cost or headache if you think outside the box.

 Let’s elaborate on that.

 It’s almost always a futile enterprise to try and track down 800 vanity numbers that are not available in the FCC’s national database of spare 1-800 numbers.
-The way it’s supposed to work is if a toll free phone number is not in use it returns to the spare pool of numbers so other businesses can use it.
+The way it’s supposed to work is if a toll free phone number is not in use, it returns to the spare pool of numbers so other businesses can use it.
 Unfortunately, that is not always what happens.

 It’s like trying to find a website domain name but even harder.

-Once you’ve come up with that list, next try adding action and descriptive words to the terms you’ve come up with.
+Once you’ve come up with that list, try adding action and descriptive words to the terms you’ve come up with.
 It’s okay if the word is longer than seven characters.
 Vanity numbers don’t have to be limited to seven digits.

 Action/descriptive words might include: